“One of the nineties’ most notorious narratives!”

 Like Fatal Attractions, this new portrayal of an established character feels even more out of place because the writers try to retroactively justify it.
 Rather than accepting Tony was written a particular way in order to reach a particular editorial-mandated conclusion, they try to convince the reader that the portrayal makes sense.
 Reflecting on the events with Captain America, Hawkeye states, “Stark always had a control problem.
 When he wasn’t abusing it, he was losing it.
 Let’s not forget his alcoholism, or his winning way with –“

 It doesn’t help that the writing is painful at times.
 It’s gloriously melodramatic, but without anything deeper to sustain it.
 Characters just talk absolute nonsense to one another in order to hit the right plot notes and fill up vital page space.
-After killing one team mate, Tony reflects, “Forgive me, Marilla — but you, like this morning’s sunrise — had to die.”
-I am not entirely convinced that sunrises die.
-Also, who was he talking to?
+After killing one team mate, Tony reflects, “Forgive me, Marilla — but you, like this morning’s surprise — had to die.”
+To whom was he talking?
 Of course, it seems like to look for logic in these events is to court madness, but I can’t help it.

 There’s also the notion of change.
 The Crossing is essentially about justifying a fairly massive change in Tony’s character – replacing the character with his younger self.
 Change itself is not an inherently good or bad thing – indeed, the genre does need a certain amount of movement to sustain itself, and some of the early chapters allude to the necessity for comic books to sort of press ahead and embrace change.
 In the mansion, the ghost of Tony’s father demands of him, “Just how do you expect to stay so ahead of your time, hot-shot… trapped and wallowing in your own little past?”